“A million dollars isn’t cool. You know what’s cool? A billion dollars.”The Social Network by Aaron Sorkin

 Typical Lifetime Cost of Customer Acquisition is the amount you spend (on average) to bring in a new customer.

 Typical Lifetime Cost of Customer Value Delivery is the amount you spend (on average) to deliver the value you create to a paying customer.

 Amortized Overhead per Customer is the amount you spend on salaried employees, office space, utilities, insurance, etc. divided by the number of customers you serve.

-# Of Customers Served is self-explanatory.
+Number of Customers Served is self-explanatory.

 % Ownership of the Business is the number of shares of the business you own divided by the total number of shares that exist.
 This ownership percentage entitles you to that percent of the company’s profits, but the mechanism by which you collect those profits in practice may vary.

 Astute readers will notice that (Revenue - Costs - Overhead - Tax) is the definition of Net Profit.
 That means we can simplify the formula to this: